John Passmore Edwards: Early life

-Journalist
+Journalism

-He became the Manchester representative of the London Sentinel, a weekly newspaper opposed to the Corn Law, in 1844 but the title failed within a year and by 1845 he settled in London, supporting himself by freelance writing and lecturing in the cause of social reform.
+He became the Manchester representative of the London Sentinel, a weekly newspaper opposed to the Corn Law, in 1844 but the paper failed within a year.
+By 1845 he settled in London, supporting himself by freelance writing and lecturing in the cause of social reform.

-His initial publishing ventures, including the widely read Public Good, were failures, bringing him to bankruptcy in 1853, but his 1862 purchase of The Building News and Engineering Journal (founded in 1854 as The Building News) led to profitability; this was followed by the twopenny weekly English Mechanic (subtitled and Mirror of Science and Art) and shareholding in the leading London newspaper The Echo which, in 1876, he later purchased.
+His initial publishing ventures, including the widely read Public Good, were failures, bringing him to bankruptcy in 1853, but his 1862 purchase of The Building News and Engineering Journal (founded in 1854 as The Building News) led to profitability; this was followed by the twopenny weekly English Mechanic (subtitled and Mirror of Science and Art) and shareholding in the leading London newspaper The Echo, which he purchased in 1876.
 He eventually sold two-thirds of his share in The Echo to Andrew Carnegie to follow a political and social agenda.
 However, they disagreed and he bought it back and restored his editor in 1886.
 The paper closed in 1905.

-Ebeneezer J. Kibblewhite was longtime editor of The Building News and Architectural Journal, which in 1926 merged with The Architect to become The Architect and Building News.
+Ebeneezer J. Kibblewhite was longtime editor of The Building News and Architectural Journal.

-He was also editor of The Weekly Times and Echo (owned by Edwards) and English Mechanic.

-In 1893 Edwards and Kibblewhite were, as proprietor and editor/printer of The Weekly Times and Echo sued for libel by Colonel Hughes–Hallett, Edwards's one-time rival for parliamentary honours, thus imputing malice.
-The offending article, published in the issue of 29 May 1892, included the words It is reported that Colonel Hughes-Hallett, formerly M.P. for Rochester, is going to honor the new Parliament with his presence if he can get returned.
-He should stand with Sir Charles Dilke for some double-barrelled constituency, where the electors are not particular, and then we should have a suitable champion of purity on each side of the House, in view of eventualities, Hallett and Dilke !
+In 1893 Francis Hughes-Hallett (a former MP who had defeated Passmore Edwards at Rochester in 1885) filed a lawsuit against Passmore Edwards and Kibblewhite, as proprietor and editor/printer of The Weekly Times and Echo, over an article in the paper that poked fun at his widely reported adultery.
+The article, published in the issue of 29 May 1892, included the linesIt is reported that Colonel Hughes-Hallett, formerly M.P. for Rochester, is going to honour the new Parliament with his presence if he can get returned.
+He should stand with Sir Charles Dilke for some double-barrelled constituency, where the electors are not particular, and then we should have a suitable champion of purity on each side of the House, in view of eventualities, Hallett and Dilke!
 Sodom and Gomorrah might have been proud of such a distinguished pair of representatives.

-After a review of the Colonel's misdeeds as revealed in the Pall Mall Gazette, and the admission by Kibblewhite that he was the author of the offending lines, not Edwards, the jury found for the defendants.
+Hughes-Hallett claimed that the comparison of him to disgraced former MP Sir Charles Dilke and to say that the two should run together for the constituency of "Sodom and Gomorrah" constituted libel driven by personal malice.
+The defendants argued that since the press had already covered Hughes-Hallett's affairs extensively, they were not doing additional harm to his reputation.
+The jury found for the defendants.

 Politics

-He was a delegate to the Peace Congresses in Brussels, Paris and Frankfurt (from 1848 to 1850).
-He stood as an Independent candidate for Truro in the General Election of 1868.
-He did not win this seat but in 1880 he gained the parliamentary seat of Salisbury for the Liberal Party.
+He was a delegate to the International Peace Congresses in Brussels, Paris and Frankfurt (from 1848 to 1850).
+He stood as a Liberal candidate for Truro in the general election of 1868 but was not elected.
+In the 1880 general election he gained a parliamentary seat in the two-member Salisbury constituency as a Liberal.
+Salisbury was reduced to one MP by the Redistribution of Seats Act 1885 and in the 1885 general election he stood unsuccessfully as a Liberal in Rochester.

-However, he soon became somewhat sceptical about the quality of professional politics and the inability of politicians to effectively represent the interests of their constituents, and his opposition to the Second Boer War lost him some popularity.
+He became somewhat sceptical about the quality of professional politics and the inability of politicians to effectively represent the interests of their constituents, and his opposition to the Second Boer War lost him some popularity.